-During the program, the PGY1 resident will participate in all aspects of our comprehensive pharmacy services.
-Learning experiences in family medicine, anticoagulation, diabetes management, research, and population health are offered.
-As a vital member of the healthcare team, the PGY1 resident will have the opportunity to enhance practice skills that are necessary to evaluate a patient's medication regimen.
-Throughout the one-year program, the PGY1 resident will have numerous opportunities to provide education to patients and other health care professionals.
-The knowledge gained over the course of the program will enable the PGY1 resident to competently conduct a research project.
-Opportunities for teaching pharmacy students, medical residents, and earning a teaching certificate are available.
+During the program, PGY1 residents will participate in all aspects of our comprehensive pharmacy service.
+Learning experiences in acute care practice areas, ambulatory care, pharmacy leadership and management, research, and pharmacy systems are offered.
+As a vital member of the healthcare team, PGY1 residents will have the opportunity to enhance practice skills that are necessary to evaluate a patient's medication regimen.
+Throughout the one-year program, PGY1 residents will have numerous opportunities to provide education to patients and other health care professionals.
+In addition, PGY1 residents will gain experience in providing written responses to drug information questions.
+The knowledge gained over the course of the program will enable PGY1 residents to competently conduct a research project.
+In addition, PGY1 residents will be expected to conduct a medication utilization evaluation (MUE) and/or complete a project that will enhance medication safety.
+Opportunities for teaching pharmacy students and earning a teaching certificate are available.

-The PGY1 resident will acquire foundational skills needed to become a competent and confident clinical practitioner and future leader in pharmacy practice.
-Also, the PGY1 resident will gain experience in collaborative relationships with health care team members through proactive recommendations in the ambulatory care setting.
+PGY1 residents will acquire foundation skills needed to become competent and confident clinical practitioners and future leaders in pharmacy practice.
+Also, PGY1 residents will gain experience in collaborative relationships with health care team members through proactive recommendations during patient care rounds and while working as a decentralized pharmacy team member.